marshmallow-code/marshmallow/docs/extending.rst

 Custom error handling
 ---------------------

-By default, :meth:`Schema.load` will raise a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` if passed invalid data.
+By default, `Schema.load <marshmallow.Schema.load>` will raise a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` if passed invalid data.

 You can specify a custom error-handling function for a :class:`Schema` by overriding the `handle_error <marshmallow.Schema.handle_error>`  method.
 The method receives the :exc:`ValidationError <marshmallow.exceptions.ValidationError>` and the original input data to be deserialized.